 - SFUSD teacher

-Teachers and volunteers are partnered on the basis of school site characteristics, volunteer backgrounds and language proficiencies, and scheduling constraints.
-UCSF volunteers are a diverse group consisting of faculty, research assistants, graduate students (in basic sciences or health professional schools) and postdoctoral fellows.
+Teachers and volunteers are partnered on the basis of school site characteristics and location, volunteer backgrounds and language proficiencies, and scheduling constraints.
+UCSF volunteers are a diverse group consisting of faculty, research assistants, graduate students (in biomedical sciences or health professional schools) and postdoctoral fellows.
 Your scientist partners will have a strong general science background as well as detailed expertise in a particular field of science.
-In addition, they will have first-hand experience with science process skills and investigative approaches to science, therefore making them an excellent resource for planning hands-on lessons.
+In addition, they will have first-hand experience with science process skills and investigative approaches to science, making them an excellent resource for planning hands-on lessons.

 I’m interested – how do I sign up?